Starsonarms/siko-auction-monitor/README.md

 - `"antique"` - matches any auction containing "antique"
 - `"vintage tools"` - matches auctions with both "vintage" and "tools"
 - `"möbler"` - matches Swedish furniture auctions

+### Hidden Auctions (Blacklist)

+Sometimes search words match auctions you're not interested in.
+The blacklist system allows you to hide these false positives:

+**Web Interface (Recommended):**
+- **Auctions Page**: Click "Hide This Auction" button on any auction card
+- **Dashboard**: Unhide individual auctions by clicking the unhide button on hidden auctions
+- **Bulk Management**: Use "Unhide All" button on auctions page to clear all hidden auctions

+**Command Line:**
+- `python manage.py hide-auction 834502` - Hide auction by ID
+- `python manage.py unhide-auction 834502` - Unhide auction by ID
+- `python manage.py list-hidden` - See all hidden auctions

+Hidden auctions:
+- Never appear in notifications or monitoring results
+- Are filtered out of auction searches
+- Can be managed through both web interface and command line
+- Persist across application restarts

 ## Configuration